spineo/accumulo-hdfs-zookeeper/README.md

 We will now be following the preceding installation and configuration steps on the two remaining cluster nodes (_HadoopDataNode1_ and _HadoopDataNode2_) but before we get started, we will ensure that our instances type have been changed to _t2.medium_, we will need to open a couple of ports used in the communication between nodes, and of course, start the instances.

-### Opening the Ports

-On the _EC2 Dashboard_ click on _Security groups_ and then the _Create security group_ button.
-Give it the name "Zookeeper" and will make it a _Custom TCP_ on outbound traffic with port range _2888-3888_ (you can also create two separate security groups for each specific port)

-Go back to the _Running instances_ dashboard, select each of our instances in turn, and navigate to _Actions -> Networking -> Change Security Groups_, select the security group just created, and click on _Assign Security Groups_

 ### Edit the Configuration

 Once we get to the section where we edit the _zoo.cfg_ file, we will add the below three lines to all of them (including the main node one).
 The server value can be the public DNS or IP.